There are two ways to know which version of Piwik you are using:

 The good news is that it possible in all cases to resolve the issue and not experience any data loss or other problem!

-You can manually tell Piwik to run the upgrade again from the version you last good version, by running the following SQL query (eg. using a tool such as phpMyAdmin):
+You can manually tell Piwik to run the upgrade again by executing the following SQL query (eg. using a tool such as phpMyAdmin):

 UPDATE `piwik_option` SET option_value = "1.X" WHERE option_name = "version_core";

-If you still have problems, you can get help in the forums or contact Professional Services for paid support by us.
+If you still have problems, you can get help in the forums or contact Professional Services for paid support by world leading Piwik experts.